Villars

 More photos of Villars here

-Opening of the Villars Palace
+Opening of the Villars Palace,

 short version of the original 52- minute report broadcast by RTS

-Club Mediterranée promotional commercial, 1980s
+Club Med promotional commercial film, 1980s

-Club Med Villars 1994 1995,
+Club Med Villars 1994-1995,

-village chief Michel Delamarre
+Village Chief Michel Delamarre

-Club Mediterranée promotional commercial, 1980s
+Club Med promotional commercial film, 1980s

 Villars 2014